goswinr/Rhino.Scripting/Doc/READMEnuget.md

 #r "nuget: Rhino.Scripting, 0.4.0"
 ```
 The main class of this library is called `Rhino.Scripting` it has all ~900 functions as static methods.
-In F# you can create an alias like this:
+In C# you can create an alias like this:

 ```csharp
 using rs = Rhino.Scripting;